 In this course, students study the theory and operation of a wide variety of propellers and controlling governors.
 Reciprocating engine fuel and fuel metering devices, including float carburetors and fuel injection systems, are explained in detail.
-Upon completion of this course, students are expected to understand all propeller operation and inspection requirements, can troubleshoot and repair reciprocating engine fuel and fuel metering devices.
-Prerequisites: 1, GEN1002, GEN1003 (71.5 Didactic Hours, 52 Lab Hours)
+Upon completion of this course, students should understand all propeller operation and inspection requirements, and can troubleshoot and repair reciprocating engine fuel and fuel metering devices.